philliprossi/IoTsync/README.md

 # IoTsync

 A Python application that monitors and stores Tuya device data using the Tuya IoT Platform API.
 This application collects temperature and humidity data from multiple sensors and stores it in a SQLite database for historical tracking.
+This was primarily developed to add alerting to the Raddy PT-3 Wi-Fi Pool Thermometer [link](https://iraddy.com/products/pt-3).

 ## Features